MozillaItalia/Mozilla-Italia-l10n-guide/en/1-Translation_Best_Practices.md

 The point is, as said in the previous section, if you feel that the source sentence would sound unnecessarily complicated in your language, reformulate it to achieve maximum readability.
 In the case of passive voices, convert to the active voice if it makes the message clearer.

+### Multiple negatives

+Double or even multiple negatives are a constructs including two or more negations in the same sentence.
+This particular construct is potentially problematic since it may indicate an emphatic negation in some languages, while in others the two (or more) negations “neutralize” each other resulting in an affirmation, and in some language it can go either way.

+Es.
+>I’m not doing nothing, I’m thinking! (*Positive meaning* I am doing something)

+>There never was no man nowhere so virtuous. (*Negative meaning* No man is so virtuous)

+When confronted with such constructions in source language, you have to pay particular attention to unravel the original meaning, and then render it clearly and univocally in target language.
+Multiple negatives may raise doubts about the actual meaning of a text, and thus should be avoided.

 ### Theme of the sentence